N.B.: The pictures shown in this section have been obtained

 which allows the user to create dynamic charts in HTML format; b)

-the DENDROGRAM button has been replaced by the Graph Maker tool.
+the DENDROGRAM button has been replaced by the Graph Maker tool; c) a quick access gallery of

 This T-LAB tool uses the results of a